1g0rrr/SimpleAutomation/README.md

 ### Run evaluation

--   Change config file for using your models "core/configs/chains/lamp_testing.yaml"
+-   Change the config file for using your models "core/configs/chains/lamp_testing.yaml"
 -   While evaluating press "right" key to move to the next model

 ```